Transfer Credit Related to Military Service

 The maintenance, communication, update, and coordination of faculty to establish, confirm, and/or modify equivalencies across Indiana University will be the responsibility of the University Transfer Office.

-- All basic training military credit is considered undistributed with some exceptions in Military Science, Aerospace, and SPH courses.
+All basic training military credit is considered undistributed with some exceptions in Military Science, Aerospace, and School of Public Health courses.

 - Credit Evaluators will post up to 15 hours for basic training.

-- If a student has more than 15 hours, the credit evaluator will post additional credit beyond basic training in accordance with SB 331 and the University policies below.
+- If a student has more than 15 hours, the credit evaluator will post additional credit beyond basic training in accordance with I.C.
+21-42-7-2 and the university policies below.

 - Other campus-based policies or practices may apply in support of the best use of a student's military course credit.